aun-nanmanat/HW_FuelWatch/README.md

 ## Data

 [Fuel Watch](https://www.fuelwatch.wa.gov.au) is a fuel monitoring service created by the Government of Western Australia.
 It provides information about fuel prices at the various petrol stations in Western Australia.
 Historical fuel prices are provided in monthly chunks on the website https://www.fuelwatch.wa.gov.au/retail/historic.
-On this site you find links to csv-files with the data (hint use the right-click menu to copy the link address).
-That way you can find out that data files are stored at URLs of the following form `https://warsydprdstafuelwatch.blob.core.windows.net/historical-reports/FuelWatchRetail-MM-YYYY.csv`.
+On this site you find links to csv-files with the data.
+Data files are stored at URLs of the following form `https://warsydprdstafuelwatch.blob.core.windows.net/historical-reports/FuelWatchRetail-MM-YYYY.csv`.

 ## Objective:
 To analyze fuel prices in Western Australia over the last 12 months using data from the FuelWatch service, focusing on price trends, regional variations, and the impact of external factors.